 Politics (A-level)

-This well-established course looks at issues in the news and applies these to the basic ideas of democracy in the UK and the way the UK is governed, comparing them with the USA.
-It also examines some of the political ideologies and political ideological ideas behind our contemporary political system, drawing upon historical events.
+This course looks at issues in the news and applies them to basic ideas of democracy in the UK and the way the country is governed, comparing them with the USA.
+It also examines various political ideologies and political ideological ideas behind our contemporary political system, drawing upon historical events.

 Course Summary